Welcome to st. elizabeth seton CATHOLIC CHURCH!

 ALCOHOLICS ANONYMOUS

-Thursdays, 7:30pm, in the downstairs O'Mara Church Hall
+Thursdays, 7:30 pm, in the downstairs O'Mara Church Hall

 • THIS WEEK'S CHURCH BULLETIN

-THIS WEEK’S GOSPEL FOCUS:
+THIS WEEK'S FOCUS:

 CURRENT BULLETIN, CLICK ON THE IMAGE